 Infectious Diseases Research

-Division Chief and Associate Professor Bruce R. Schackman, Ph.D., has had a longstanding commitment to HIV/AIDS and hepatitis C treatment and care research, including cost and cost-effectiveness analyses conducted alongside clinical trials and cohort studies; simulation modeling of comparative effectiveness and cost-effectiveness outcomes; and implementation science research regarding budgetary and operational barriers to implementing evidence-based medical interventions.
+Division Chief and Professor Bruce R. Schackman, Ph.D., has had a longstanding commitment to HIV/AIDS and hepatitis C testing and treatment research, including cost and cost-effectiveness analyses conducted alongside clinical trials and cohort studies; simulation modeling of comparative effectiveness and cost-effectiveness outcomes; and implementation science research regarding budgetary and operational barriers to implementing evidence-based medical interventions.
 He has also collaborated with Cornell investigators in Haiti in exploring cost-effective methods for diagnosing and treating HIV and syphilis.

 Dr. Schackman has an ongoing collaboration with the Cost-Effectiveness of Preventing AIDS Complications (CEPAC) modeling group based at Massachusetts General Hospital in Boston.
-Working with this group, he has co-authored studies of the lifetime cost of HIV care in the United States (press release; abstract), the cost-effectiveness of expanded HIV screening, and the potential risks and benefits of HIV treatment simplification.
-Current projects include evaluating the link between HIV prevention and treatment, and the pharmacogenomics of HIV therapy.
+Working with this group, he has co-authored studies of the lifetime cost of HIV care and the cost-effectiveness of using generic antiretroviral drugs for HIV treatment in the United States; the potential risks and benefits of HIV treatment simplification and immune enhancement therapy; and the cost-effectiveness of pharmacogenetic testing to guide HIV treatment selection.
+Dr. Schackman has also co-authored policy analyses and reviews related to HIV testing and treatment published in The New England Journal of Medicine, Health Affairs, Public Administration Review, and Medical Decision Making.

-With funding from the National Institute on Drug Abuse (NIDA), Dr. Schackman is leading an economic substudy of a randomized clinical trial of on-site rapid HIV testing in drug treatment programs.
-He will also use simulation modeling to evaluate the cost and cost-effectiveness of providing on-site rapid hepatitis C testing in drug treatment programs, in combination with rapid HIV testing and on its own.
+With funding from the National Institute on Drug Abuse (NIDA), Dr. Schackman has led an economic substudy of a randomized clinical trial of on-site rapid HIV testing in drug treatment programs.
 In a previous study funded by NIDA, he compared patient and provider assessments of quality-of-life associated with chronic hepatitis C and its treatment.
 With colleagues, including Ann B. Beeder, M.D., Associate Professor of Public Health and Psychiatry, he also evaluated the outcomes of hepatitis C treatment offers to these patients.
-He has also evaluated the feasibility of using utility assessment techniques with hepatitis C-infected methadone clinic patients to conduct quality-of-life assessments.

 - Chairman's Office